 Don’t deny it — we all secretly pretended we had magical powers when we were kids.
 And if we’re being honest, some supernatural magic could do us some good in our adult lives, too.
 Look what it did for Harry Potter, Ron Weasley, and Hermione Granger.

 Harry Potter & The Knock Back Jinx

 Yes, we’re talking about the trio from the wonderful wizarding world of Harry Potter.
 We’re all Muggle-born and -bred, but who’s to say we can’t dream?
-In fact, here are some spells to keep within reach for when the occasion arises.
+In fact, here are some spells or potions to keep within reach for when the occasion arises.

 For careless and clumsy folks who don’t want to keep saying Reparo, try an unbreakable charm.
 Like how Hermione Granger used it once to make a jar unbreakable, this charm would come in handy to keep things from breaking or falling apart.
 This only works on inanimate objects, so if you break yourself, you’ll need a healing spell like Ferula, a bandaging charm that bandages wounds and splints any broken bones.

 The opposite of this would be Flipendo, also known as the Knockback Jinx.
 Setting this jinx knocks the target backward with a large force.
 It feels like a heavy blow and can leave wizards injured and disoriented.
 Funnily enough, it originates from the English words “flip” and “end”.
 Being flipped onto your end doesn’t feel great, but that won’t happen unless the spell is used in jest.
 Otherwise, it’s mostly used as a defense spell or to push heavy objects away.
 For even greater force, say Flipendo Maxima.

 Effect of The Flipendo Spell